Enjoying our puzzle hints?

 CAPE

-Definition: an accessory for a magician, often worn as part of a costume
+Definition: a magician's accessory, often worn as a costume piece

 Why it's tricky: it's also a geographical term for a piece of land